bparanj/crystal/innovation/shred/step3.md

    - After about **5 minutes**, you should see the IP configuration displayed either automatically or after logging in via the console.

-This approach ensures that the IP configuration will be visible after booting the server, which is particularly useful in headless or remote environments.
+This approach ensures that the IP configuration will be visible after booting the server, which is useful in headless or remote environments.